MindSetLib/Insolver/docs/source/overview.md

 We also provide Insover enterprise solution the proprietary part based on Insolver community and allowed you to solve highly specialized tasks that can be built for a specific customer and includes, among other things, the implement modern state-of-the-art algorithms.
 Now it is unnecessary to spend time implementing these technologies on your own.

 Overall, Insolver library is open source library that automates calculation and implementation of ML models, first of all in the insurance industry.
-You can use Insolver community on your servers or use cloud mset.space where Insolver installed and can be used naturally.
+You can use Insolver community on your servers or use cloud https://mset.space where Insolver installed and can be used naturally.